 Can you describe the process of designing and building a brace for Jabu?

-Unlike most devices that I can build from scratch in house, I had to send most parts out to be fabricated as one-off prototypes because our Limb Factory couldn't accommodate the build.
+Unlike most devices that we can build from scratch in house, we had to send most parts out to be fabricated as one-off prototypes because our Limb Factory couldn't accommodate the build.
 This was hard.
-I had to make sure everything was made perfectly in a very quick manner because we did not have much time to work with.
-I was able to assemble the pieces and adjust the brace on site in Botswana.
+We had to make sure everything was made perfectly in a very quick manner because we did not have much time to work with.
+We were able to assemble the pieces and adjust the brace on site in Botswana.

 What have been the biggest challenges in designing and building a brace?

-Really, the lack of tools and not having my lab on site to help with the adjustments and modifications.
-I had to use what was available to conquer this issue.
+Really, the lack of tools and not having our lab on site to help with the adjustments and modifications.
+We had to use what was available to conquer this issue.

 How has Jabu reacted to the brace you built for him?
 What was it like the first time he wore it?